rranelli/rranelli.github.io/_drafts/building-a-repository-cloner-with-bash.md

 Github.
 The reason is that Github's repository api is paginated.
 In order to collect all the urls we need to call the api multiple times.

-Luckly for us, the `next page` `url` is sent back to us in the response headers.
+Luckly, the `next page` `url` is sent back to us in the response headers.
 We can fetch the response headers with `curl`'s `-I` option:

 ```sh
 curl -sS -I -H "${auth_header}" ${repos_url}